royhodge/yt/README.md

 For 64-bit:
 - From the start menu, open 'x64 Native Tools Command Prompt for vs2017'.
-- `cd <your_turtlecoin_directory>`
+- `cd <your_unibitx_directory>`
 - `mkdir build`
 - `cd build`
 - `set PATH="C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin";%PATH%`
 - `cmake -G "Visual Studio 15 2017 Win64" .. -DBOOST_ROOT=C:/local/boost_1_68_0`
-- `MSBuild TurtleCoin.sln /p:Configuration=Release /m`
+- `MSBuild UniBitX.sln /p:Configuration=Release /m`

 For 32-bit:
 - From the start menu, open 'x86 Native Tools Command Prompt for vs2017'.
-- `cd <your_turtlecoin_directory>`
+- `cd <your_unibitx_directory>`
 - `mkdir build`
 - `cd build`
 - `set PATH="C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin";%PATH%`
 - `cmake -G "Visual Studio 15 2017" .. -DBOOST_ROOT=C:/local/boost_1_68_0`
-- `MSBuild TurtleCoin.sln /p:Configuration=Release /p:Platform=Win32 /m`
+- `MSBuild UniBitX.sln /p:Configuration=Release /p:Platform=Win32 /m`

 The binaries will be in the `src/Release` folder when you are complete.

 - `cd src`
 - `cd Release`
-- `TurtleCoind.exe --version`
+- `UniBitXd.exe --version`

 #### Thanks
 Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community

 ### Copypasta for license when editing files

-Hi TurtleCoin contributor, thanks for forking and sending back Pull Requests.
+Hi UniBitX contributor, thanks for forking and sending back Pull Requests.
 Extensive docs about contributing are in the works or elsewhere.
 For now this is the bit we need to get into all the files we touch.
-Please add it to the top of the files, see [src/CryptoNoteConfig.h](https://github.com/turtlecoin/turtlecoin/commit/28cfef2575f2d767f6e512f2a4017adbf44e610e) for an example.
+Please add it to the top of the files, see [src/CryptoNoteConfig.h]() for an example.

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers
 // Copyright (c) 2014-2018, The Monero Project
 // Copyright (c) 2018-2019, The TurtleCoin Developers
+// Copyright (c) 2018-2019, The Universal Bit Project
 //
 // Please see the included LICENSE file for more information.
 ```